Adena Ishii now in first place for Berkeley mayor

 Adena Ishii is now in first place for Berkeley mayor and Sophie Hahn is in second, according to the latest Berkeley election results, which came out Friday.

-According to the raw total, Ishii had 19,268 votes (38%) to Hahn's 18,827 (37%), triggering a ranked-choice run-off since neither candidate had more than 50%.
+According to the raw total, Ishii had 19,268 votes (38%) to Hahn's 18,827 (37%), triggering a ranked-choice run-off since neither candidate secured more than 50%.

-The subsequent ranked-choice calculation left Ishii with 24,265 votes (51%) to Hahn's 23,120 votes (49%).
+The subsequent ranked-choice calculation left Ishii with 24,265 votes (51%) and Hahn with 23,120 votes (49%).

 If the standings hold, it would be a major upset for Hahn, who has held office in Berkeley since 2016 as the City Council member for District 5.